 You can see just the variety of experiences these women had.
 If you’re going to be a first time mom and wondering what kind of experience you will have with childbirth pain, comparison of these births may help you.

-My suggestion is to keep an open mind!
+My suggestion is to keep an open mind and do what you need to find the balance that works for you!
 Things might change very quickly once that baby is on its way!